Brazilian jiu-jitsu ranking system: History

 In 1907, Kanō Jigorō, the founder of judo, introduced the use of belts (obi) and gi (judogi) in the martial arts, replacing the practice of training in formal kimono.
 In 1914, Kanō's pupil Mitsuyo Maeda arrived in Brazil, a journey which led to the development of Brazilian jiu-jitsu.
 At the time, Kanō used only white and black belts.

 Some believe that Mikonosuke Kawaishi was the first to introduce additional colors in 1935 when he began teaching Judo in Paris, ten years after Carlos Gracie opened his academy in Brazil.
 Kawaishi thought that a more structured system of colored belts would provide the student with visible rewards to show progress, increasing motivation and retention.
 However, written accounts from the archives of London's Budokwai judo club, founded in 1918, record the use of colored judo belts at the 1926 9th annual Budokwai Display, and a list of color-ranked judokas appears in the Budokwai Committee Minutes of June 1927.
 Kawaishi may have arrived in the UK by 1928, and appears to have first visited London and the Budokwai in 1931.
 From there he was probably inspired to bring the colored belt system to France.
 Since then, Brazilian jiu-jitsu, judo, and many other martial arts have adopted the use of colored belts to denote students' progression in the arts.

 The first official belt ranking system was created in 1967 by the Jiu-Jitsu Federation of Guanabara.
 Before those days, there were three belt colors in Brazilian jiu-jitsu that primarily distinguished instructors from students.
 The white belt was for students, light blue for instructors, and dark blue for masters.
 The Sport Jiu Jitsu International Federation (SJJIF) and International Brazilian Jiu-Jitsu Federation implemented much of the current criteria and modern belt ranks.

 Adult belt ranks

 White belt

-White belt is the beginning rank for all Brazilian jiu-jitsu students.
+A white belt is the beginning rank for all Brazilian jiu-jitsu students.
 The rank is held by any practitioner new to the art and has no prerequisite.
 Some instructors and other high-level practitioners think that a white belt's training should emphasize escapes and defensive positioning since a white belt will often fight from inferior positions, especially when training with more experienced practitioners.

 Most academies will additionally require that a white belt level practitioner works to obtain a well-rounded skills set, with a knowledge of basic offensive moves, such as common submissions and guard passes.